CawaMS/EnableProfilerForCompute/How to enable Application Insights Profiler on Azure Compute resources.md

 Run some load test against your application. you should be able to see results in the Application Insights instance portal webpage.
 Check https://docs.microsoft.com/en-us/azure/application-insights/app-insights-profiler#viewing-profiler-data for more details.

+## Enable the Profiler
+Go to your Application Insights Performance blade.
+Click on the Configure icon and Enable the Profiler

+![Enable Profiler step 1][Enable-Profiler1]

+![Enable Profiler step 2][Enable-Profiler2]

-## Add a Performance Test to your application
+## Add an Availability Test to your application
 Browse to the Application Insights resource you created earlier.
-Go to the Performance Test blade and add a performance test that sends web requests to your application URL.
+Go to the Availability blade and add a performance test that sends web requests to your application URL.
+This way we can collect some sample data to be displayed in the Application Insights Profiler

-![Add Performance Test][Add-PerfTest]
+![Add Performance Test][Add-Test]

+## View your performance data

+Now go to the Performance blade in your AI resource and view how your application was performing when it's under load.

 ## What to add if you have an existing VM template